fhirschmann/sleeptimer/README.md

            -g, --grace
     	      time granted to cancel a scheduled shutdown in seconds

-    FILES
-           ~/.lircrc
-    	   File that can be used to instruct halttimer to wait for a specific button on a remote control.

-    EXAMPLES
-           Use a different shutdown command:
-           halttimer -e "systemctl poweroff"

-           Use a different font:
-           halttimer -f "-*-arial-*-r-normal--100-*-*-*-*-*-*-*"

-           Set the maximum timeout to 120min with decrements of 10min: halttimer -m 120 -d 10

     CONFIGURATION
            Command Configuration
            First, halttimer needs to be able to shut the system down.
 This can be